dmzza/orchestra/_posts/2015-05-01-viennese-classic.md

 subscription: true
 ---

-Principal players of the Clarion Orchestra, led by concertmaster Cynthia Roberts, perform chamber music of the Viennese Classic period: works of Mozart, Haydn, Beethoven, and Hummel.
+Principal players of The Clarion Orchestra, led by concertmaster Cynthia Roberts, perform chamber music of the Viennese Classic period: works of Mozart, Haydn, Beethoven, and Hummel.
 This will be the finale of the Clarion Collegium Week of master classes, which this year spotlight the Viennese classic repertoire.